My four-year-old loves pom preschool measurement!

 Small storage for pom poms shown here in our storage bin post.

-Setting up play ideas are as easy as it looks!
+Setting up play ideas is as easy as it looks!

 Remember the “buffer zone” we talked about in How to Train for a Sensory Bin?

-Here, the under the bed storage bin helps keep most of the pom-poms contained as the boys scoop and pour to measure.
+Here, the under-the-bed storage bin helps keep most of the pom-poms contained as the boys scoop and pour into measuring.

-Place the tape on each jar, keeping each jar a little different height.
+First, place the tape on each jar, keeping each jar a little different height.
 Place pom-poms into a smaller storage bin inside the sensory bin.

 When will you grab the pom poms and get started?